AlbertMoody/CTEC3905/README.md

 <h2>Third commit </h2>

-<p>The header and footer have been constructed and will be moving onto the main body of each website page</p>
+<p>The header and footer have been constructed, the footer displays font awsome icons for the represented social media website and the header includes the responsive navigation bar for the next commit will be moving onto the main body of each website page</p>

 <h2>fourth commit</h2>